fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-The overload*confirmation port provides additional criteria (in addition to signal/setpoint) to determine overload state which results in \_Flow* throttling.
+The overload*confirmation port provides additional criteria to determine overload state which results in \_Flow* throttling at the service.

 </dd>
 <dt>setpoint</dt>